padrino/padrino-integration/README.md

 ```
 $ gem install couchrest_model # generated projects need a stable version but during tests we use git version
+$ gem install data_mapper     # generated projects need this but we use separated gem because dm-serialize has a conflict with couchrest_model
 $ rake spec
 $ rake spec:padrino # => to run only padrino specs
 $ rake spec:single_apps # => to run only single-apps specs